ballerina-platform/ballerina-distribution/examples/c2c-k8s-deployment/c2c_k8s_deployment.md

 Get the External IP and port of the Kubernetes service.
 ::: out kubectl_svc.out :::

-If the External IP of the `hello-svc-local` service is `<none>`, you need to follow cluster specific steps to obtain the external IP.
+If the External IP of the `hello-svc-local` service is `<none>`, you need to follow cluster-specific steps to obtain the external IP.
 If you are using Minikube, you can use the `minikube ip` command to obtain the IP.
 ::: out minikube_ip.out :::

 Access the deployed service via CURL.